yaniyuval/ML1_IAP/README.md

 There are numerous data sources to learn ML.
 During this course I tried to put links to sources that I took content from, and that I find useful.
 Three amazing sources of knowledge, that I repeatedly use during the IAP are:

 - Python Machine Learning ([book by Sebastian Rascha](https://sebastianraschka.com)).
 Go to this book when you want to learn about basic concepts of ML.
 - Fast.ai courses ([1](https://course.fast.ai/), [2](https://course18.fast.ai/lessonsml1/lesson1.html)) given by Jeremy Howard which is a world-class ML practitioner.
-Take these course if you want the newest and best ML techniques available.
+Take these courses if you want the newest and best ML techniques available.
 Also see initial version of the [book](https://mlbook.explained.ai/) Jeremy Howard is writing.
 - If you are interested in a basic soft intro to ML - Andrew Ng [course](https://www.coursera.org/learn/machine-learning) at coursera is a good starting point.
 The course uses matlab (Ahhh) and a bit outdated but Andrew Ng is a great lecturer and the course is great.

 #### Please let me know if you have problems: yaniyuval@gmail.com